 As an organization, it’s essential to remember that when building relationships and designing your stakeholder engagement plan, it’s not just about how you engage; it’s what do with that engagement information that can make a big difference, too.

-Developing a repeatable and scalable process for stakeholder engagement management is an essential ingredient for building strong stakeholder relationships.
+Developing a repeatable and scalable process for stakeholder engagement management is an essential ingredient for building strong stakeholder relationships, which is why utilizing stakeholder relationship management (SRM) software is key.

 We designed Jambo, our stakeholder relationship management software (SRM), to help you track and organize all your engagements with your stakeholders to set you and your team up for success.